Home

 - James Clavell's Shogun

 Risk-like game of conquest set in Japan.
-Added are a large number of
+Added

-event cards and the concept of honor points.
-Woe betide any player who loses
+are a large number of event cards and the concept of honor

-a battle or two early as the resulting dishonor probably knocks them out of
+as the resulting dishonor probably knocks them out of the game.

 [analysis]